Julian-Plough/survival-katrina/README.md

 ## Overview
 This repository contains the full analysis pipeline for a study of homeownership tenure duration in Orleans Parish, Louisiana following Hurricane Katrina (2005).
-The study examines how race, flood zone designation, and storm exposure interact to shape the time until home sale, using survival analysis methods applied to a novel parcel-level dataset constructed from public records.
+The study examines how income, race, flood zone designation, and storm exposure interact to shape the time until home sale, using survival analysis methods applied to a novel parcel-level dataset constructed from public records.